IBM/aspera-cli/README.erb.md

 #### Preset modification for JWT

-To activate JWT authentication for `aslmcli` using the preset, do the folowing:
+To activate JWT authentication for <%=tool%> using the preset, do the folowing:

 * change auth method to JWT
 * provide location of private key